ggerganov/llama.cpp/examples/server/README.md

     `system_prompt`: Change the system prompt (initial prompt of all slots), this is useful for chat applications.
 [See more](#change-system-prompt-on-runtime)

+    `system'      : Set the system prompt added before text prompt (arrays).
+It is independent of system_prompt above and should not be used together with it.

+    `input_prefix`: Set the prefix added to input text prompt lines.

+    `input_suffix`: Set the suffix added to input text prompt lines.

+     The system, input_prefix, and input_suffix are tokenized with special tokens required by some models to work correctly.
+Using these three prompts enables the server API to support a full externally accumulated chat history toggling between user inputs and generated outputs line by line with the desired system header, input_prefix, and input_suffix to delineate user and genrated lines, without relying on any context memory in the server.
+In order for this to work right, input prompts must not have any hard lfs so the prompt array toggles between user input and generated output every line.
+Hard lfs in input prompts need to be replaced with ascii \n sequence or space.

 -   **POST** `/tokenize`: Tokenize a given text.

     *Options:*

     `content`: Set the text to tokenize.

+    Note that the special `BOS` token is not added in front of the text and also a space character is not inserted automatically as it is for `/completion`.

+-   **POST** `/tokenizes`: Tokenize a given text with special tokens.

+    *Options:*

+    `content`: Set the text to tokenize with special tokens.

     Note that the special `BOS` token is not added in front of the text and also a space character is not inserted automatically as it is for `/completion`.